Updated: May 6, 2025- 15 min read

 Then there’s Amazon.
 Venture capital analyst Benedict Evans refers to its operating structure as "the machine that makes the machine:

-You can read more about these examples below, but for now, suffice it to say that a product model can be defined as a dynamic framework that underpins all major decisions in regards to:
+In short, a product model can be defined as a dynamic framework that underpins all major decisions in regards to:

 What the goal is, or product strategy